Snow and tears mark funeral for North Korean leader

 The prospect of an untested leader, believed to be in his late 20s, having nuclear capacity has alarmed many.

-"Yes, we are watching and will be analysing how any changes can be reflected in our policy," a South Korean government official said.
-He was not authorised to speak to the media, so could not be identified.
+"Yes, we are watching and will be analyzing how any changes can be reflected in our policy," a South Korean government official said.
+He was not authorized to speak to the media, so could not be identified.

 UNCLE JANG, POWER BEHIND THE THRONE